jonasplund/jplay/README.md

 Extract jplay to a directory of your choice
 Uncomment the line db.build(); in jplay_main.js
 Comment the line db.update(); in jplay_main.js
-Set the correct path for options.musicDir in db_connector.js
+Set correct info in config.default.js and rename it to config.js
 Run "node.exe jplay_main.js"
 Comment the line db.build() in jplay_main.js
 Uncomment the line db.update() in jplay_main.js